 To Joseph, this job is all about helping people understand perspectives, and as a faculty member he wants to open students to new perspectives on the industry he loves.

 A 2014 (Y54) graduate of the Workshop, Jed credits his time in Norman as the turning point in his career.
 His hard work and passion for storytelling since then has led to several awards and recognition from the regional to the national level.
-In 2015 Jed was named the NPPA’s East Top Photographer of the Year while also being named Runner-Up for the NPPA’s Ernie Crisp National Photographer of the Year award.
-He led the staff at WBFF to it’s fourth NPPA Regional Station of the Year award in the last five years and the staff was also Runner-Up for NPPA National Station of the Year.
+In 2015 and 2016, Jed was named the NPPA’s East Top Photographer of the Year in while also being named Runner-Up for the NPPA’s Ernie Crisp National Photographer of the Year award in 2015.
+He spent three years as Chief Photojournalist at WBFF.
+Each of those years, the staff was named a finalist for National Station of the Year being awarded runner-up twice.
+WBFF won NPPA Regional Station of the Year each year under his guidance.

-Also since Y54 Jed has been recognized by the Associated Press as their 2014 Photographer of the Year, he's won an Edward R. Murrow award and 13 Emmy’s with statues for editing and producing to go along with Photography.
+Also since Y54 Jed has been recognized by the Associated Press as their 2014 and 2016 Photographer of the Year, he's won an Edward R. Murrow award and 17 Emmy’s with statues for editing and producing to go along with Photography.

 Since the fall of 1998 Rob Collett has been trying to capture moments that shape lives and communities.
 Rob has shared stories across the Midwest, starting at KHAS-TV in Central Nebraska, on South to KSNW-TV in Wichita, KS, then to Green Country at KTUL-TV in Tulsa, OK.
-In 2013, he was fortunate to join the KARE-TV family, and has embraced the culture of KARE.
+From 2013 to 2018 Rob was part of the KARE-TV family helping the storytelling staff to two NPPA National Station of the Year wins.
+Recently he left TV to join the newsroom department of fortune five company UnitedHealthcare as a Senior Content Producer.

 Rob is a 2008 Norman workshop graduate.
 He says this is where he had a proverbial light bulb moment.
 Norman flipped on his passion switch for storytelling.
 Rob believes a week in Norman will change your life, and he’s excited to inspire future storytellers as he was inspired all those years ago.